learn-co-curriculum/dsc-t-tests/README.md

 > $H_{0}: \mu$ = $100.

-This is the one that we are testing.
+This is the one that you are testing.
 Our alternate hypothesis should address the expected change in the sales performance i.e. the sales performance has increased and the mean of sales post-training is greater than 100.

 **$H_{1}$: *The alternative hypothesis is that there is a change i.e. the mean sales increased.* **

 > $H_{1}: \mu$ > $100.

-### Step 2: Choose a Significance Levels (Alpha)
+### Step 2: Choose a Significance Level (Alpha)

 The significance level, also denoted as alpha or `α`, is the probability of rejecting the null hypothesis when it is true.
 For example, a significance level of 0.05 indicates a 5% risk of concluding that a difference exists when there is no actual difference.
 Look at the following graphs for a better understanding:

 <img src="images/P05.png" alt="drawing" width="500px"/>
 In the graph above, the two shaded areas are equidistant from the null hypothesis value and each area has a probability of 0.025, for a total of 0.05.
-In statistics, we call these shaded areas the critical regions for a two-tailed test.
+In statistics, you call these shaded areas the critical regions for a two-tailed test.
 If the population mean is 260, you’d expect to obtain a sample mean that falls in the critical region 5% of the time.
-The critical region defines how far away our sample statistic must be from the null hypothesis value before we can say it is unusual enough to reject the null hypothesis.
+The critical region defines how far away our sample statistic must be from the null hypothesis value before you can say it is unusual enough to reject the null hypothesis.

 Our sample mean (330.6) falls within the critical region, which indicates it is statistically significant at the 0.05 level.